Rex: A Family of Reversible Exponential (Stochastic) Runge-Kutta Solvers: Preliminaries

-Every numerical scheme $\bm \Phi$ is reversible in the sense that we can rewrite the forward step $\bfx_{n+1} = \bfx_n + \bm \Phi_h(t_n, \bfx_n, \bfu_\theta)$ as an implicit scheme of the form $\bfx_n = \bfx_{n+1} - \bm \Phi_{h}(t_n, \bfx_n, \bfu_\theta)$; however, this requires fixed point iteration\footnote{If the step size $h$ is small enough.} and is both \textit{approximate} and computationally \textit{expensive}.
+Recently, researchers studying \textit{neural differential equations} have begun to propose several \textit{algebraically reversible solvers}.
+Consider some prototypical neural ODE of the form $\dot\bfx_t = \bfu_\theta(t, \bfx_t)$ with vector field $\bfu_\theta \in \C^r(\R\times \R^d;\R^d)$ which satisfies the usual regularity conditions.
+Then consider a single-step numerical scheme of the form $\bfx_{n+1} = \bfx_n + \bm \Phi_h(t_n, \bfx_n, \bfu_\theta)$.
+Every numerical scheme $\bm \Phi$ is reversible in the sense that we can rewrite the forward step as an implicit scheme of the form $\bfx_n = \bfx_{n+1} - \bm \Phi_{h}(t_n, \bfx_n, \bfu_\theta)$; however, this requires fixed point iteration\footnote{If the step size $h$ is small enough.} and is both \textit{approximate} and computationally \textit{expensive}.
 This type of reversibility is known as \textit{analytic reversibility} within the neural differential equations community \citep[Section 5.3.2.1]{kidger_thesis}.
 What we would prefer, however, is a form of reversibility that can be expressed in \textit{closed-form}.

-Beyond symplectic solvers \citep{vogelaere1956methods} which are trivially reversible\footnote{ Due to symplectic integrators being developed for solving Hamiltonian systems, they are intrinsically reversible by construction \citep{greydanus2019hamiltonian}. }, several algebraically reversible solvers have been proposed in light of the large popularity of neural ODEs.
-Namely, the following methods have been proposed: the \textit{asynchronous leapfrog method} \citep{mutze2013asynchronous,zhuang2021mali}, \textit{reversible Heun method} \citep{kidger2021efficient}, and \textit{McCallum-Foster method} \citep{mccallum2024efficient}.
-The last of these is of particular interest to us, as it is the \textit{only} algebraically reversible ODE solver to have a non-trivially region of stability and arbitrarily high convergence order.
-As \citet{mccallum2024efficient} simply refer to their method as \textit{reversible X} where \textit{X} is the underlying single-step solver, we opt to refer to their method as the \textit{McCallum-Foster method} which we summarize below in \cref{def:mccallum_foster}.
+There are only a few such \textit{algebraically reversible} solvers which have been proposed within the last few years \citep{zhuang2021mali,kidger2021efficient,mccallum2024efficient} and only one of these works for SDEs, namely, the work of \citet{kidger2021efficient}.
+Whilst only for ODEs the recent work of \citet{mccallum2024efficient} is highly interesting as it is the \textit{only} algebraically reversible scheme with a non-zero region of stability.
+We refer to the method proposed in \citet{mccallum2024efficient} as the \textit{McCallum-Foster} method and summarize it below in \cref{def:mccallum_foster}.

-\begin{restatable}[McCallum-Foster method]{definition}{mccallum} Initialize $\hat\bfx_0 = \bfx_0$ and let $\zeta \in (0, 1]$.
+\begin{definition} Initialize $\hat\bfx_0 = \bfx_0$ and let $\zeta \in (0, 1]$.
 Consider a step size of $h$, then a forward step of the McCallum-Foster method is defined as

 and the backward step is given as